jellyfin/jellyfin-packaging/README.md

    * The second argument is the "platform" you want to build for.
 For Docker images, this should be `docker`.

    * The third argument is the architecture you wish to build for.
 This argument is optional, and not providing it will build images for all supported architectures (sequentially).
+Cross-building of `arm64` on `amd64` is supported, but not the other way around.

    * The fourth argument is `--local`, which should be provided to prevent the script from trying to generate image manifests and push the resulting images to our repositories.